PTL3 – Biodiversity, Ecology, and Evolution

 Deadline for project submissions (see submission procedure):

-1. PURPOSE OF THE CALL AND SCOPE OF PROPOSALS
+1. PURPOSE OF THE CALL FOR PROPOSALS AND SCOPE OF SUBMISSIONS

-This call targets funding for the salary of a postdoctoral researcher (M/F) working in the fields of Biodiversity, Ecology, and Evolution led by PTL-3 (Biodiversity, Ecology, and Evolution Facing the Challenges of Global Change).
-This is an open call covering a wide range of fundamental and applied questions.
-The proposed project will focus, for example, on: understanding the ecological or evolutionary determinants of the different dimensions of biodiversity; how it controls the functioning and stability of ecosystems; the perception of biodiversity by indigenous populations; the conservation, restoration, and management of biodiversity and the ecosystem services it supports.
+This call for proposals seeks to fund the salary of a postdoctoral researcher (M/F) working in the fields of Biodiversity, Ecology, and Evolution under the PTL-3 program (Biodiversity, Ecology, and Evolution in the Face of Global Change).
+This is an open call covering a wide range of both fundamental and applied research questions.
+The proposed project will, for example, focus on: understanding the ecological or evolutionary determinants of the various dimensions of biodiversity; how biodiversity controls the functioning and stability of ecosystems; indigenous peoples’ perceptions of biodiversity; and the conservation, restoration, and management of biodiversity and the ecosystem services it supports.

 Submission deadline: Tuesday, August 26 (midnight)

-The ERJ will include a doctoral student (M/F, project leader) and a student in M1 or M2 (M/F), under the supervision of the thesis supervisory team.
-The aim is to promote learning about organizing scientific work in a team and to open up the doctoral student's project to work related to their thesis topic that cannot be carried out by the doctoral student themselves.
-This broadening may include interdisciplinary approaches (biodiversity, ecology, and/or evolution with, for example, agrosciences, hydro- and geosciences, bioinformatics, mathematics, human sciences, etc.).
-Funding of up to €7,000 per project will finance the M1/M2 internship stipend and also aims to support fieldwork, participation in conferences, workshops, communication activities, transfer activities, or stays in laboratories for ERJ members.
+The ERJ will include a doctoral student (male or female, project leader) and a first- or second-year master’s student (male or female), under the supervision of the thesis advisory committee.
+The objective is to promote learning about the organization of scientific work in a team setting and to broaden the scope of the doctoral student’s project to include work related to their thesis topic that cannot be carried out by the doctoral student alone.
+This expansion may include interdisciplinary approaches (biodiversity, ecology, and/or evolution combined with, for example, agricultural sciences, hydro- and geosciences, bioinformatics, mathematics, humanities, etc.).
+Funding of up to €7,000 per project will cover the stipend for the M1/M2 internship and is also intended to support fieldwork, participation in conferences, workshops, outreach activities, knowledge transfer initiatives, or laboratory visits for ERJ members.

-Funding for a thesis on agrobiodiversity co-financed by PTL2 (Agroecology and Food Systems) and PTL3 (Biodiversity, Ecology, and Evolution)
+Funding for a doctoral thesis on agrobiodiversity, co-funded by PTL2 (Agroecology and Food Systems) and PTL3 (Biodiversity, Ecology, and Evolution)

-The PTL2 (Agroecology and Food Systems) and PTL3 (Biodiversity, Ecology, and Evolution in the Face of Global Change) teams at Montpellier's I-Site AEB cluster share a strong interest in all aspects of agrobiodiversity, understood here as biodiversity within agricultural areas.
-This first call for projects focuses on the plant component of agrobiodiversity and more specifically on all sown or planted plant species (annuals or perennials that constitute the targeted crops, but also service plants in the broad sense).
-In 2026, a second call for projects will be launched, this time incorporating all other components of agrobiodiversity (weeds and other pests, pollinators, crop auxiliaries, soil organisms, etc.).
+The PTL2 (Agroecology and Food Systems) and PTL3 (Biodiversity, Ecology, and Evolution in the Face of Global Change) research groups within the AEB cluster at the I-Site in Montpellier share a strong interest in all aspects of agrobiodiversity, defined here as biodiversity within agricultural landscapes.
+This first call for projects focuses on the plant component of agrobiodiversity and, more specifically, on all plant species sown or planted (annuals or perennials that constitute the targeted crops, but also service plants in the broadest sense).
+In 2026, a second call for projects will be launched, this time incorporating all other components of agrobiodiversity (weeds and other pests, pollinators, beneficial organisms, soil organisms, etc.).

-This call for projects aims to meet the expectations of both PTLs in terms of knowledge about agrobiodiversity.
-PTL3 is primarily interested in characterizing agrobiodiversity and the ecological and evolutionary mechanisms that underpin it.
-This knowledge aims to optimize, at the plot level or beyond, the functions performed by agroecosystems in a context of agroecological transition.
+This call for proposals aims to address the needs of both PTLs regarding knowledge of agrobiodiversity.
+PTL3 is primarily interested in the characterization of agrobiodiversity and the ecological and evolutionary mechanisms underlying it.
+This knowledge aims to optimize, at the plot scale or beyond, the functions provided by agroecosystems in the context of agroecological transition.

-The PTL2, meanwhile, focuses on the practical implementation of agrobiodiversity within agricultural production systems (integration into agricultural practices and systems, diversification of production systems), as well as its impact on downstream value chains (processing, distribution, consumption) and on the nutritional quality of products derived from these diversified systems.
+The PTL2, for its part, focuses on the practical implementation of agrobiodiversity within agricultural production systems (integration into agricultural practices and systems, diversification of production systems) as well as its impact on downstream value chains (processing, distribution, and consumption) and on the nutritional quality of products derived from these diversified systems.

-Although complementary, these areas of research remain too often compartmentalized, which limits the full mobilization of agrobiodiversity as a lever to support the necessary and urgent agroecological transition.
-Bridging the gap between these disciplines is a real scientific challenge—a frontier of science—that we believe is now ripe for enhanced interdisciplinary dialogue.
+Although complementary, these areas of research remain too often siloed, which limits the full potential of agrobiodiversity as a lever to support the necessary and urgent agroecological transition.
+Bridging the gap between these disciplines represents a genuine scientific challenge—a frontier of science—that we believe is now ripe for enhanced interdisciplinary dialogue.

 Coming soon